alfonsoalba/web/_posts/2021-01-18-run-windows-10-in-external-ssd-in-macbook-pro.md

 Open a Windows Explorer window and navigate to `WindowsSupport -> BootCamp` inside the new USB device.
 Run the `Setup.exe` program.
 After it's done (it took about 5 minutes to install all everything), we will have to reboot the computer.

-After restarting, We checked the following:
+After restarting, we check the following:
 * keyboard: display brightness, sound, backlights... everything should work
 * trackpad: well, our mouse moved as expected
 * we were able to connect to our Wifi network